From Paper to Program: Knowledge Externalization and Bottleneck Diagnosis in AI-Assisted Quantum Many-Body Programming: The Virtual Research Group Workflow

+A run is included in a pass/fail denominator once the implementation stage begins: that is, once LLM-2 receives either the source paper directly or a specification and produces or attempts to produce executable code.
+Runs aborted before code generation because of API failure, context-window failure, or external service interruption are recorded separately in the repository but are not counted as scientific pass/fail attempts.
+No run that reached implementation and produced an implementation attempt was excluded from the pass/fail denominators.

+Because the number of workflow paths is modest and the model/harness landscape changes rapidly, the reported pass rates should be interpreted as empirical success frequencies for the archived protocol rather than universal model-performance estimates.
+Where useful, we quote Wilson 95\% binomial confidence intervals to indicate sampling uncertainty.
+These intervals do not account for correlations between runs sharing specifications, models, prompts, or harnesses, and are therefore descriptive rather than inferential.

-Furthermore, to prevent target leakage, the prompts never contained the exact analytical physical targets (such as the exact AKLT energy $E=-2/3$ or the string order value $-4/9$).
-The models generated the measurement routines autonomously, and the PI evaluated the results against the analytical benchmarks only \emph{post facto}.
+To prevent target leakage, prompts never contained the exact analytical physical targets, such as the AKLT energy $E = -2(L-1)/3$, the string-order plateau $-4/9$, or the Kitaev exact ground-state energy at each $\Delta$.
+The implementation models generated measurement routines autonomously, and the PI evaluated results against analytical benchmarks only \emph{post facto}.

-A workflow path was considered successful if the final codebase simultaneously satisfied three criteria: (1)~the code executed without shape-mismatch or memory-allocation failures; (2)~the implementation employed matrix-free application of the effective Hamiltonian, avoiding explicit construction of large operator matrices; and (3)~the engine successfully reproduced the benchmark physical observables detailed in Sec.~\ref{sec:reproducibility} and Sec.~\ref{sec:physics_verification}.
+A workflow path was considered successful if the final codebase simultaneously satisfied three criteria: (1) the code executed without shape-mismatch or memory-allocation failures and conformed to the closed-world constraint; (2) the implementation employed the specified scalability strategy, namely matrix-free Hamiltonian application for DMRG or tensor-by-tensor Pfaffian construction without dense $2^N$ materialization for Pfaffian-MPS; and (3) the engine reproduced the benchmark physical observables within prescribed tolerances.
+Failure on any criterion classified the path as a fail, regardless of partial successes at smaller system sizes.